 Container and layers

-Because each container has its own thin writable container layer, and all changes are stored in this container layer, this means that multiple containers can share access to the same underlying image and yet have their own data state.
+Because each container has its own writable container layer, and all changes are stored in this container layer, multiple containers can share access to the same underlying image and yet have their own data state.
 The diagram below shows multiple containers sharing the same Ubuntu 15.04 image.

 Sharing promotes smaller images

 When you use

 docker pull to pull down an image from a repository, or when you